Butterscotch Cheesecake Brownies

 from 1 votes

 Butterscotch, meet cheesecake.
 Cheesecake, meet brownies.
-Now that everyone is acquainted we can break the brownie mold with my newest two-in-one dessert: Butterscotch Cheesecake Brownies.
+Now that everyone is acquainted we can break the brownie mold with one of my favorite two-in-one desserts: Butterscotch Cheesecake Brownies.

-Brownies exist in many a form around here, from brownie bites and brownie cookies to brownie trifles and brownie ice cream sandwiches.
-All it took was my favorite quick-fix cheesecake filling and some melted butterscotch chips to once again transform a classic chocolate dessert from blah to brilliant.
+Brownies exist in many forms around here, from brownie bites and brownie cookies to brownie trifles and brownie ice cream sandwiches.
+All it took was my favorite quick-fix cheesecake filling and some melted butterscotch chips to once again transform a classic chocolate dessert from expected to excellent.

 Craving more of this dessert duo?
 Don’t miss my Red Velvet Cheesecake Brownies and Cheesecake Brownie Bites.